Habanero vs Manzano Pepper: Heat, Flavor & Key Differences

 Mexico · C. pubescens

-C. pubescens is the oldest domesticated pepper species, with archaeological evidence placing its cultivation in the Andes going back at least 6,000 years.
+Capsicum pubescens is the oldest domesticated pepper species, with archaeological evidence placing its cultivation in the Andes going back at least 6,000 years.
 The manzano specifically became central to Mexican highland cuisine after the species spread north from South America, adapting to the cool temperatures of states like Oaxaca, Michoacán, and Mexico City's surrounding valleys.

-Unlike the the broader South American pepper story that produced rocoto peppers (the manzano's close relative), Mexican cultivation selected for the round apple shape and the particular sweetness that distinguishes manzano from other pubescens varieties.
+Unlike the broader South American pepper story that produced rocoto peppers (the manzano's close relative), Mexican cultivation selected for the round apple shape and the particular sweetness that distinguishes manzano from other pubescens varieties.

 Selection